sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 to the charts and default values are included in the `user-values-prom-operator.yaml` file.

-**Note:** If you are using a cloud provider, you must deploy using ingress.
-Use the samples in the [monitoring/samples/ingress](https://github.com/sassoftware/kube-viya-monitoring/tree/master/monitoring/samples/ingress) area of this repository.
+**Note:** If you are using a cloud provider, you must use ingress, rather than NodePorts.
+Use the samples in the [monitoring/samples/ingress](https://github.com/sassoftware/kube-viya-monitoring/tree/master/monitoring/samples/ingress) area of this repository to set up either host-based or path-based ingress.

 ## Deploy Cluster Monitoring Components